 The Pokémon games also give a meta example: The idea of splitting the content between two games and requiring players to trade for version-exclusive content is often viewed very differently by different audiences.
 The Japanese players see it as a Socialization Bonus.
 A lot of western players see it as a money-grab that forces them to buy the same game twice for 100% completion.

-Some believe that this is why the Starters are generally predominantly male.
-In Japan, gifts are Serious Business, and female pokemon are considered more valuable than male pokemon due to their role in the breeding mechanics (females determine what type of pokemon is born, males determine the child's move set, the latter prior to Gen. VI).
+Some believe that this is why the starters are generally predominantly male.
+In Japan, gifts are Serious Business, and female Pokémon are considered more valuable than male Pokémon due to their role in the breeding mechanics (females determine what type of Pokémon is born, males determine the child's move set, the latter prior to Gen. VI).
 Thus, since each Gen's starter is a gift to you from the region's Pokemon Professor, the male to female ratio for Starters is heavily on the male side to discourage trading it.